Docs

 Mint your badge

-1. Go to the homepage.
+1. Go to the leaderboard page.

 3. Under “Badge”, click “Mint Badge”.